papanikge/tead.rs/README.md

-#tead.rs
+tead.rs

-### Prints the requested lines from both sides of the provided file
+### A tiny program that prints the requested lines from both sides of the provided file

 An attempt in my journey through rust.
-Of course not optimized for large files.
+I'll trying to kinda optimize it for large files.

-I wrote it for Rust 0.9.
+Originally wrote it for Rust 0.9.
+Now compiles with 1.22.

 Compile with:

 ```
-rustc src/tead.rs -o tead
+cargo build
 ```

+### Author
+George 'papanikge' Papanikolaou